'This is gig-going as an act of communion': Craig Finn at The Wedge | Review

 No apology is needed, though.

-It’s quiteter than many of the gigs I’ve been to of late, but no less powerful for it being channeled through one man and his acoustic instead of a wall of amps.
+It’s quieter than many of the gigs I’ve been to of late, but no less powerful for it being channeled through one man and his acoustic instead of a wall of amps.